 While stable teams may appear rigid, they are an important piece of agile development.
 After forming a team, you’ve got a half-dozen people who understand the capacity, throughput and costs of the project and are ready to enact changes at the drop of a hat.

-Plus, you’ve already got a dedicated group ready when the next project comes through.
+Plus, a dedicated group remains ready when the next project comes through.
 There’s no more frantic rush to find the right people.
 The team is already experienced and high-performing, eliminating wasted time and getting to production more quickly.

 The benefits don’t end inside the organization.
 Your customers will notice the difference, too.
 Many people say they’re talented multi-taskers, but few are.
 Stable teams keep employees from spreading themselves too thin and making simple mistakes.